Camera#

 )

-The active preset is selected at launch via the presets= CLI argument:
+The active preset is selected at launch via physics=, renderer=, or presets= CLI arguments:

 # Use Newton Warp renderer